morethanbooks/XML-TEI-Bible/documentation/documentation.md

 * encode books of the Bible with the structured here presented
 * improve the scripts that prepare the data for the personal correction in order to spare time and work
 * improve the scripts that take the data and visualize it in different ways
+* get frequency of each entity (raw, chapters and amount of books)
+* get geolocalization of the most common places

 And with these purposes I have work for a couple of years.
 Besides it, there are a lot of ideas or possibilities.
 I am very open to work together with other people if they want to help.
 Here I list some ideas (of course there is a lot more to be done) sorted more or less by stimated difficulty:
 * add geolocalization coordinates of places